rahulyhg/teclib/README.md

-# teclib
+# Teclib
-A very easy to use library of different packages i.e sending emails both simple and smtp, making payments using paypal or other payment processors ...
+A handy and very easy to use library of different packages i.e sending emails both simple and smtp, making payments using paypal or other payment processors ...

-## Tecmail
+## Mail
-This is most easiest way to send html template based emails using either by simple mail function or using smtp (swiftmailer or phpmailer etc)
+This package is most easiest way to send html template based emails using either by simple mail function or using smtp (swiftmailer or phpmailer etc)

-Tecmail is php library created for sending emails with an ease using html templates and placeholders:
+Tecnotch/Mail is php library created for sending emails with an ease using html templates and placeholders:

  * You can create html templates and placeholders to send email
  * Supports attachments